SCREENING FOR PLAGIARISM

 This policy applies also to material reproduced from another publication by the same author(s).
 If an author uses text or figures that have previously been published, the corresponding paragraphs or figures should be identified and the previous publication referenced.
 It is understood that in the case of a review paper or a paper of a tutorial nature much of the material was previously published.

-If an author uses some of his previously published material to clarify the presentation of new results, the previously published material shall be identified and the difference from the present publication shall be mentioned.
+If an author uses some of his previously published material to clarify the presentation of new results, the previously published material shall be identified and the difference to the present publication shall be mentioned.
 Permission to republish must be obtained from the copyright holder.
-In the case of a manuscript that was originally published in conference proceedings and then is submitted for publication in Kawanua International Journal of Multicultural Studies either in identical or in expanded form, the authors must identify the name of the conference proceedings and the date of the publication and obtain permission to republish from the copyright holder.
+In the case of a manuscript that was originally published in conference proceedings and then is submitted for publication in SPECTRUM: Journal of Gender and Children Studies either in identical or in expanded form, the authors must identify the name of the conference proceedings and the date of the publication and obtain permission to republish from the copyright holder.
 The editor may decide not to accept this paper for publication.

-The NYIUR-Dimas: Jurnal Ilmiah Pengabdian Kepada Masyarakat layout editor for the Journal is responsible for maintaining the list of authors subjected to penalties and will check that no authors of a submitted paper are on this list.
+The SPECTRUM: Journal of Gender and Children Studies layout editor for the Journal is responsible for maintaining the list of authors subjected to penalties and will check that no authors of a submitted paper are on this list.
 If a banned author is identified, the layout editor will inform the Editor-in-Chief who will take appropriate measures.
 This policy will be posted on the website with the instructions for submitting a manuscript, and a copy will be sent to the authors with the confirmation email upon initial receipt of their original manuscript.

 Retraction and/or Corrections

 Authors are discouraged from withdrawing submitted manuscripts after it is in the publication process (review, copyedit, layout, etc.,).
-During the time, Kawanua International Journal of Multicultural Studies had spent valuable resources besides time spent in the process.
-Should under any circumstances that the author(s) still request for a withdrawal, the author(s) should pay back every effort put into the manuscript processes in the amount of US $100.
-Paid upon official request from the author(s) in an email sent to Kawanua International Journal of Multicultural Studies editor using the same email address used in correspondence.
+During the time, SPECTRUM: Journal of Gender and Children Studies had spent valuable resources besides time spent in the process.
+Should under any circumstances that the author(s) still request for a withdrawal, author(s) should pay back every effort put into the manuscript processes at an amount of US $100.
+Paid upon official request from the author(s) in an email sent to SPECTRUM: Journal of Gender and Children Studies editor using the same email address used in correspondence.